Frechmatz/cl-synthesizer/makedoc/doc.md

 * * *

-**cl-synthesizer:update** rack

-Updates the state of the rack by calling the update function of all its modules.
-If the rack has already been shut down the function immediately returns **nil**.
-Othwerwise it updates the rack and returns **t**.

-* * *

-**cl-synthesizer:play-rack** rack duration-seconds &key (attach-speaker nil) (attach-midi nil)
+**cl-synthesizer:play-rack** rack duration-seconds &key (attach-audio nil) (audio-output-sockets nil) (attach-midi nil) (midi-input-socket nil)

 A utility function that "plays" the rack by consecutively calling its update function for a given number of "ticks".
 The function has the following arguments:

 *   rack The rack.
 *   duration-seconds Duration in seconds of how long to play the rack.
 If for example the duration is 2 seconds and the sample rate of the rack as declared by its environment is 44100, then the update function of the rack will be called 88200 times.
-*   :attach-speaker If t then the audio device as declared by the environment property :audio-device is instantiated and attached to the rack.
+*   :attach-audio If t then the audio device as declared by the variable \*audio-device-settings\* is instantiated and attached to the given outputs of the rack.
+*   :audio-output-sockets A list of keywords that declare the output sockets of the rack providing the audio signal.
-*   :attach-midi If t then the MIDI device as declared by the environment property :midi-device is instantiated and attached to the rack.
+*   :attach-midi If t then the MIDI device as declared by the variable \*midi-device-settings\* is instantiated and attached to the rack.
+*   :midi-input-socket A keyword that declares the input socket of the rack to to which the MIDI input is to be routed.

 The current implementation of the play-rack function assumes that an audio device is blocking.

+See also: cl-synthesizer-device-speaker:speaker-cl-out123

+See also: cl-synthesizer-device-midi:midi-device

 * * *